• Skip to primary navigation

 +1 ½ to 2 ½ tablespoons heavy whipping cream

 1. Combine the butter and cream cheese in a mixer with the whisk attachment.
-Blend until smooth and fluffy, about two minutes.
+After about two minutes, it will look smooth and fluffy.

 2. Slowly mix in the powdered sugar, scraping the sides as needed.

-3. Pour in the sweet cream and vanilla.
-Beat until smooth and fluffy.
+3. Pour in the sweet cream and vanilla and whisk thirty seconds more.

-Left over icing can be saved in the fridge for up to two weeks.
+This recipe makes a generous amount of frosting.
+Seal it in a jar and keep it refrigerated for two weeks!
 Usually I end up with about 2 cups extra!
 It is great on cinnamon rolls, french toast and pretty much anything!
 I double dare you to put a tablespoon in your coffee.

 I store unused frosting in a mason jar in the fridge